Getting Around the Interface

 Status Bar: A specialized toolbar located at the bottom of the application, the status bar includes tools related to snap controls, markup reuse, and view synchronization as well as showing the size of the active PDF and the coordinates of the mouse cursor.

-- Click the icon of the panel you wish to move and drag it into the panel viewing space until the Position Wheel appears.
+- Click the icon of the tab you wish to move and drag it into the panel until the Position Wheel appears.

-- Drag the panel over the area of the Position Wheel corresponding to the section of the panel where you want it to go and release.
+- Drag the tab over the area of the Position Wheel corresponding to the section of the panel where you want the tab to go, and release.

-In the following example, the Tool Chest is dragged below the thumbnail view so that both panels may be shown at once.
+In the following example, the Tool Chest is dragged below the thumbnail view so that both tabs may be shown at once.
+Use the Position Wheel to define other placements, such as side-by-side or above, in addition to the below setting shown.

 The configuration of the workspace is saved so that the next time a session of Revu is started, the layout will not have to be re-configured.